 The year 1999 also marked the grand opening of The Mortgage Center at Superior, which has since grown to become the largest mortgage lender in Allen, Auglaize, Putnam, and Hardin Counties.
-The credit union currently services over $500 million in mortgage loans.
+The credit union currently services just under $1 billion in mortgage loans.

 The largest change to Superior was the retirement of the first (and only) CEO/President, Bruce Campbell, in May 2003.
 Bruce had been treasurer of the credit union Board from 1974 until the plant closing in 1981, and was the single most important figure in Superior requesting and being granted a community charter.
 Phil Buell, CEO of Midwest Community Federal Credit Union in Defiance, Ohio, was selected to replace Bruce.

 Even as leadership of the credit union changed hands, one thing remained constant: growth.
 On January 1, 2004, four counties – Hardin, Mercer, Putnam, and Van Wert – were added to the field of membership and the name of the credit union was changed to Superior Credit Union.

 In early 2005, the credit union opened The Small Business Center at Superior.
 In just a few short years, the credit union has amassed more than $40 million in small business loans to members.